deoalex/bedrock-ide/BEDROCK_IDE_API.md

 ### /tag

-*Returns a list of tags or the tag documentation.*
+*Returns a list of Bedrock tags or the tag documentation.*

 `GET /tag`

-*Returns an array of tag names.*
+*Returns an array of Bedrock tag names.*

 `GET /tag/{tag-name}`